-Anterolisthesis sounds like a scary long medical name.
 Anterolisthesis is a condition that affects the vertebral column.
-It involves an alteration to the normal alignment of the spinal bones which can be caused by a lot of factors that we will discuss in this article.
+It involves an alteration to the normal alignment of the spinal bones which can be caused by a lot of factors.

 Anterolisthesis is formed from two words, Ante and listhesis.
 Ante means “forward or front” while listhesis means “sliding down”.
 Therefore, anterolisthesis is the forward movement of vertebrae from the normal alignment of the spine.